 Without further ado, let’s start exploring this metric.

-The Cost Acquisition Cost (CAC) metric measures the amount of resources and money that a company spends in obtaining new customers.
+The Customer Acquisition Cost (CAC) metric measures the number of resources and money that a company spends in obtaining new customers.
 Tracking this metric has become all the more crucial, especially when the companies started doing business on the internet on a large scale and began marketing their products and services online extensively.

 This metric is measured by combining all the costs incurred for sales and marketing efforts for a certain period divided by the number of new customers acquired during that period.
 CAC includes all the efforts taken by a company to familiarize its products or services to their target audience or prospects.
 And driving them to the sales funnel to make them active customers.